JS-Bogart/JEFFLIX/README.md

 ## To-do
 + Add fullscreen watch pages
 + Add genre pages
-+ Add a MyList feature which allows the user to save a list of movies to watch
++ Add a MyList feature which allows the user to save a list of movies to watch later
 + Add a search feature